 Diabetes: A Growing Problem in the U.S. and the U.P.

 If you knew you could make lifestyle changes to prevent or delay getting a very serious and expensive medical condition, would you do it?
-According to Ann Constance, Director of the U.P.
+According to the U.P.
 Diabetes Outreach Network (UPDON) ‘an estimated 100,000 Yooper’s live with prediabetes (1 out of 3 adults and 50% of seniors), and 90% (90,000) don’t even know it.
 Prediabetes is the stage before type 2 diabetes; it is also the time that you can make lifestyle changes to stop diabetes!’

 Know Your Risk: Take a 1-Minute Online Prediabetes Risk Test